 Language placement tests are offered twice a year in August and January.
-The next placement test is scheduled for Tuesday, January 12th from 9:00 am - 12:00 pm, location to be determined.
-You may sign up for the Arabic test, or click here to sign up for the Hebrew, Persian or Turkish test.

-Please contact Katie Aslan at firstname.lastname@example.org if you have questions about language placement.

-Now | Language placement tests are offered twice a year in August and January.
 The next placement test is scheduled for Tuesday, January 12th from 9:00 am - 12:00 pm in Calhoun (CAL) 200.
 You may sign up for the Arabic test, or click here to sign up for the Hebrew, Persian or Turkish test.

 Please contact Katie Aslan at firstname.lastname@example.org if you have questions about language placement.